 I’m often surprised by how many credit cards people have and the low minimum payments they make on each card.
 There’s a codependency, almost, with some credit card companies.
 Somebody’s gotta break the debt cycle.
 Cash is still king.

-What signs should someone look for when exploring their debt relief options and consulting with different companies?
+What signs should someone look for when exploring their debt resolution options and consulting with different companies?

 You want straightforward answers to the tough questions.
 They need to be direct.
 Whether it be credit impact, timeline, next steps with creditors… if a company hesitates or they’re dismissive of your question and don’t provide a direct, easy-to-understand answer, then you should move on.

-What’s the best advice you would give to someone who’s considering enrolling in a debt relief program?
+What’s the best advice you would give to someone who’s considering enrolling in a debt resolution program?

 Know your debt details and your situation.
 You should know how much you owe, what you aren’t paying and what you should be paying.
 Then you should do your research and read reviews.